Autodesk/maya-usd/doc/build.md

 BUILD_ADSK_PLUGIN           | builds Autodesk USD plugin.                                | ON
-BUILD_PXR_PLUGIN            | builds the Pixar USD plugin and libraries.                 | ON BUILD_AL_PLUGIN             | builds the Animal Logic USD plugin and libraries.          | ON BUILD_HDMAYA                | builds the Maya-To-Hydra plugin and scene delegate.        | ON BUILD_RFM_TRANSLATORS       | builds translators for RenderMan for Maya shaders.         | ON BUILD_TESTS                 | builds all unit tests.                                     | ON BUILD_STRICT_MODE           | enforces all warnings as errors.                           | ON
+BUILD_PXR_PLUGIN            | builds the Pixar USD plugin and libraries.                 | ON BUILD_AL_PLUGIN             | builds the Animal Logic USD plugin and libraries.          | ON BUILD_MAYAHYDRALIB                | builds the Maya-To-Hydra plugin and scene delegate.        | ON BUILD_RFM_TRANSLATORS       | builds translators for RenderMan for Maya shaders.         | ON BUILD_TESTS                 | builds all unit tests.                                     | ON BUILD_STRICT_MODE           | enforces all warnings as errors.                           | ON